Heahmund

-Heahmund was a medieval Bishop of Sherborne.
-He was a warrior-bishop and he was killed fighting against the Danes for the Anglo-Saxon King Æthelred I of Wessex and his brother, the future King Alfred the Great.
+Heahmund (or Hamund) was a medieval Bishop of Sherborne.
+A warrior bishop, he was killed fighting against the Danes for the Anglo-Saxon King Æthelred I of Wessex and his brother, the future King Alfred the Great.

 Heahmund was consecrated in 867 or 868.
 He died at the Battle of Meretun in 871.
-As his death is assigned to 22 March in the English calendar of saints the battle and his death can be dated 22 March 871.
+As his death is assigned to 22 March in the English calendar of saints, the battle and his death can be dated to 22 March 871.
 He was buried at Keynsham in Somerset.
+In the Catholic Church, he is venerated as a martyr with his feast day on 22 March.